john-hewitt/conditional-probing/README.md

         conda install --file requirements.txt

-1. Run the tests to see if everything is behaving as expected.

-        cd vinfo
-        python -m testing
-        cd ..

-1. Download a small portion of the [English Universal Dependencies (EWT) dataset](https://universaldependencies.org/treebanks/en_ewt/index.html) to get your feet wet.

-        bash ./download_example.sh

 1. Run your first experiment using a provided config file.
-This experiment trains and reports a part-of-speech probe on layer 8 of the `google/bert_uncased_L-2_H-128_A-2` model.
-(This model is also known as `BERT-tiny`; the string identifier is not coincidentally its [Huggingface Transformers identifier](https://huggingface.co/google/bert_uncased_L-2_H-128_A-2).)
+This experiment trains and reports a part-of-speech probe on layer 5 of the `roberta-base` model.

-        python vinfo/experiment.py example/pos-bert-base.yaml
+        python vinfo/experiment.py example/roberta768-upos-layer5-example.yaml

-1. Take a look at the config file, `example/pos-bert-base.yaml`.
-It states that the results and probe parameters are saved to `example/pos-bert-base.yaml.results`, a directory that's created if it doesn't already exist.
+1. Take a look at the config file, `example/roberta768-upos-layer5-example.yaml`.
+It states that the results and probe parameters are saved to `example/`, a directory that would've been created if it hadn't already existed.
 If your experiment ran without error, you should see the following files in that directory:

         dev.v_entropy
         train.v_entropy